 “That band really clicked with him,” recalled Bob Melton.
 “We all loved making music together.
 We jammed our asses off in that band.
 Gary was the most inspiring person we ever knew.
 He was at the top of his game on the guitar in that band.
 The best he ever played.”
 Sadly, no tapes exist from this period.

 Phoenix covered the Allman Brothers (Stewart was an Allman fanatic), Marshall Tucker, Buddy Holly, Willie, Waylon, old blues numbers like “Stormy Monday,” and they also performed originals by Stewart and keyboard player Fred Bogert.
 Even though Gary was just another nobody then, his first album for RCA soon exploded, and he asked Melton and company to back him up on a Fort Pierce show at a pizza place called Green Gate.
 It was the week “She’s Actin’ Single (I’m Drinkin’ Doubles)” hit #1 on the charts.

-Gary Stewart live tapes are hard to come by, so here is a recording of that 1975 show, minus the Rockin’ Ricky hilarity (see Bob Melton’s story elsewhere on this site).
+Gary Stewart live tapes are hard to come by, so here is a recording of that 1975 show, minus the Rockin’ Ricky hilarity.
 “Pretty funky, but some good moments,” is Melton’s estimation of the tape (Melton stresses this was not a Phoenix show, even though three of the members were present).
 “No rehearsals, just a cold jam…we kind of just wandered into some of the songs.
 Gary had just gotten off the road with Charley Pride.
 He and I still jammed together when he was home, but it wasn’t the same as playing together every night.
 His slide playing was a little rusty from playing piano all the time then.”

 Let it Burn